UK’s summer getaway takes off but nothing like pre-COVID

-LONDON (AP) — With all British schools now closed for the summer, airports and airlines were looking a tad more normal on Saturday, though the number of families heading off for warmer climes remains way down on the levels seen before the coronavirus pandemic struck.
+LONDON (AP) — With all British schools now closed for the summer, airports and airlines were looking a tad more normal on Saturday, although the number of families heading off for warmer climes remains way down from before the coronavirus pandemic.

-This weekend traditionally marks the high point of the great summer getaway from Britain, with airports jam-packed with excitable children and their anxious parents heading off, primarily, to the popular beach resorts of southern Europe, from Portugal’s Algarve coast in the west to the sun-soaked island nation of Cyprus to the east.
+This weekend traditionally marks the great summer getaway from Britain, with airports jam-packed with excitable children and their anxious parents heading off mostly to the popular beach resorts of southern Europe, from Portugal’s Algarve coast in the west to the sun-soaked island nation of Cyprus to the east.

-However, with travel to and from many popular destinations facing varying quarantine and testing requirements, it’s clear that many British families think it’s all too much hassle, not to say costly, and have opted again to holiday within the U.K.
+However, with travel to and from many popular destinations facing varying and often confusing quarantine and testing requirements, it’s clear that many British families think it’s all too much hassle and have opted again to holiday within the U.K.

-For the second year running, it’s all about the so-called “staycation.”
-What’s not to like about fish and chips and a game of crazy golf by the seaside and marshmallows over a campfire?
+What’s not to like about fish and chips and a game of crazy golf by the seaside or enjoying a marshmallow over a campfire at the Latitude music festival in eastern England that is being attended this weekend by some 40,000 people?

-Still, the numbers venturing abroad are certainly on the up, partly as a result of the U.K.’s rapid rollout of coronavirus vaccines that has seen nearly 70% of the adult population receive the requisite two doses.
+Still, the numbers venturing abroad are certainly on the rise, partly as a result of the U.K.’s rapid rollout of coronavirus vaccines that has seen nearly 70% of the adult population receive the requisite two doses and over 87% get at least one dose.

+The British government, which has been operating a traffic-light system for overseas travel, recently tweaked its rules to make it simpler for fully-vaccinated individuals and their families to travel.
+Now, anyone arriving back in England from “amber” list destinations — including Greece, Spain and the United States — are exempt from the government’s 10-day quarantine requirement subject to testing requirements.

+Although France is on the “amber” list, anyone returning from there to England still has to quarantine for 10 days amid concerns over the beta variant first identified in South Africa.

-That’s important for Britain’s travel sector, one of the worst affected during the sector, as well as many destinations in Europe which have relied heavily on the millions of British holidaymakers heading south.
+Industry leaders said the changes have helped buoy up the travel sector, one of the worst affected during the pandemic, as well as many destinations in Europe that rely heavily on British tourists.

-Gatwick Airport, Britain’s second-busiest airport, said it expects to see around 250 to 260 departures a day.
-Though the concourses are not as busy as in pre-COVID times when four times as many flights took off, the weekend represents a marked pick-up.
-At the height of the pandemic, which effectively saw all nonessential travel to and from the U.K. banned, the airport was dealing with just 15 or so flights a day.

-Spain remains the most popular foreign destination, with between 60 and 70 flights a day, while around 30 planes will depart each day for Greece.

-“We’ve been looking forward to this weekend — the start of the summer holidays — for some time and cannot wait to finally see our passengers enjoying themselves, whether that’s indulging in some retail therapy or eating in our restaurants, before jetting off on a well-deserved holiday.”

-Airline easyJet said it is preparing to carry more than 135,000 passengers this weekend from the U.K. on over 80 routes across Europe.
+Airports and airlines across the U.K. are enjoying their busiest weekend of the year so far.
+London’s Heathrow Airport said it was expecting about 129,000 passengers on Saturday and Sunday.
+Though welcome, that’s about half the number it saw two years ago.

+“We look forward to welcoming back even more passengers as vaccination rates climb in the U.K. and abroad,” said CEO John Holland-Kaye.

+Gatwick, Britain’s No. 2 airport, was expecting between 25,000 to 27,000 passengers a day over the weekend.
+Again that’s far lower than the equivalent weekend in pre-COVID times, when it could see around 100,000 travellers a day.

-Tui also said it has almost double the number of passengers traveling Friday to Sunday compared with last weekend and will be resuming flights to a series of destinations including the Greek islands of Kefalonia and Skiathos, and Marrakech in Morocco.
+Holiday company Tui said it has almost double the number of passengers traveling Friday to Sunday compared with last weekend.
+It will be resuming flights to a series of destinations including the Greek islands of Kefalonia and Skiathos, and Marrakech in Morocco.

 For most people in Britain, though, getting on those flights will have to wait.
 There’s always next year.